ThingSet/thingset.github.io/_spec/2a_general.md

 ## Functions

 Each request fulfills a specified function, e.g. a command to read data from the device.
-The function is associated to a and function ID, which defines the layout of the payload and the actions to be performed.
+The function is associated to a function ID, which defines the layout of the payload and the actions to be performed.

-The different functions are encoded using 1 byte, i.e. a number between 0 and 255.
+The different functions are encoded in the first byte of a message, i.e. by a number between 0 and 255.

 Function IDs 10, 13 and 32-127 are reserved, as they represent the ASCII characters for readable text including CR and LF.
 Invalid function IDs are ignored by the ThingSet parser, so that other text output (e.g. status information) can be used in parallel to the ThingSet protocol on the same serial interface.

 The ASCII characters '!', '#' and ':' (function IDs 33, 35 and 58) are used as identifiers for the text mode protocol.
 In this way, text-based or binary mode can be automatically detected based on the first byte.

-The ID of a response includes a status code which shows if the request could be handled successfully.
-The ID is calculated as 0x80 + status code.
-For status codes between 0 and 29, the response was successful.
-If the status code is greater than or equal to 30, an error occured.
-The remaining bits are used to specify the error in more detail.
+Function IDs greater than or equal to 128 (0x80) are used for response messages and include a status code which shows if the request could be handled successfully.
+The function ID is calculated as 0x80 + status code.
+For status codes between 0 and 31, the response was successful.
+If the status code is greater than or equal to 32, an error occured.

 Details regarding the ThingSet Protocol functions will be explained in the next chapter.